ius-csg/laws/Constitution.md

     Provides strategic vision for the club.
 Determines Committee assignments.
 Acts of the behalf of the club during the summer.
-  - Affiliates Committee –
-    Consists of the presidents from all official affiliated organizations of the Club and the President and Vice President of the club.
-Sets the joint vision and goals for official affiliated organizations.
-Acts as a communications channel between the groups
   - Event Committee – Handles
     all planning and arrangements for social, education, and informational events held by the club, including joint events.